indiainvestments/slash_commands/README.md

 PUBLIC_KEY
 ```

-These environment variables are needed
+These environment variables are needed.

+`TOKEN` and `PUBLIC_KEY` can be obtained from Discord Developer Portal